-This program is also approved for delivery via asynchronous distance education technology#with some#required#visits#to Bryan, Texas#for clinical skill training and evaluation.
+This program is also approved for delivery via asynchronous distance education technology with some required#visits to Bryan,#Texas for clinical skill training and evaluation.

-Please reference the Program Requirements tab and theForensic Nursing Program webpage#for more information specific to this program.
+Please reference the Program Requirements tab and the Nursing Education Program webpage#for more information specific to this program.
 Additional information will be provided at orientation.

-Steps to Fulfill a Masters Program
+Steps to Fulfill aMasters#Program